-Example 3.1 Figure 2 models the class phone, characterized by the attributes number and brand, both of type String, and by the operations lastDialed(), which returns the last number called, and lengthCall(String), which returns the duration time of the call given as input.
+Example 2.1.
+Fig. 1 models the class phone, characterized by the attributes number and brand, both of type String, and by the operations lastDialed(), which returns the last number called, and callLength(String), which returns the duration time of the call given as input.

-An attribute a of type T for a class C associates to each instance of C a set of instances of T. Attributes are unique within a class, but two classes may have the same attribute, possibly of different types.
-An optional multiplicity [i..j] for a specifies that a associates to each instance of C at least i and most j instances of T. When there is no upper bound on the multiplicity, the symbol \ is used for j.
+An attribute a of type T for a class C associates to each instance of C a set of instances of T. Attributes are unique within a class, but two classes may have two attributes with the same name, possibly of different types.
+An optional multiplicity [i...j] for a specifies that a associates to each instance of C at least i and most j instances of T. When there is no upper bound on the multiplicity, the symbol \ is used for j.
 When the multiplicity is missing, [1..1] is assumed, i.e., the attribute is mandatory and single-valued.
-For example, the attribute number[1..\]: String in Figure 2 means that each instance of the class has at least one phone number, and possibly more, and that each phone number is an instance of String.
+For example, the attribute number [1..\]: String in Fig. 1 means that each instance of the class has at least one phone number, and possibly more, and that each phone number is an instance of String.
 Formally, an attribute a of type T for class C corresponds to a binary predicate a for which the following FOL assertion holds: